 Recording Studio and Soundstage Reservations

 Students and Faculty that need to book the recording studio or soundstage can do so by filling out this form.
 Film Minors do not have reservation privileges.
 Requests need to be made at least 48 hours in advance of a scheduled production date.
 Once received you will be contacted for verification.
 If you are scheduling for multiple days you must fill out the form for each day you plan to be working in the space.

 In order to qualify for scheduling privileges you must read and agree to the Film Facilities Code of Conduct followed by a short test.
 You must correctly answer 8 or more questions or you will be notified to retake.

 The soundstage is made up of over 2700 sq/ft of production space and provides ample room for multiple student productions.
-It is outfitted with two twenty-foot cycloramas, one white and one green for process shooting, VR work and special effects.
+It is outfitted with two twenty-foot cycloramas that provide students with space for green screen process cinematography and infinite space.

-The space is outfitted with LED lighting as well as traditional tungsten instruments fixed to gridwork supplying over 3000 amps of electrical service.
+Our pipe grid is outfitted with LED lighting as well as traditional tungsten instruments with 3000 amp service.
 In addition, two company switches supply an additional 200 amps each for tie ins.

 A large double door provides exterior access and allows for the load in of vehicles for green screen work as well as large set pieces.
 A track system with full length curtains controls light and acoustics.
-A full array of floor lighting and grip equipment skirts the stage and is available for any scheduled production.
+A full array of floor lighting and grip equipment skirts the stage and is available for any scheduled student production.

 The recording studio not only provides the department a premier space for recording and mixing audio but also serves as a classroom.
 The same acoustic treatment, floating floor work, double-walled construction that outfits the recording studio is also found in the mixing room.
 This makes the room acoustically isolated from any sounds or noise transmissions from existing structures and external rooms, an ideal workspace for monitoring the perfect mix.